Does Rolling Break Up Fascia? | 321 STRONG Answers

 ## How Rolling Affects Fascial Tissue

 When you apply sustained pressure with a foam roller, you stimulate mechanoreceptors (Ruffini and Pacini corpuscles) embedded in fascia.
 These receptors tell your nervous system to reduce muscle tone.
-The compression-and-release cycle also acts like a sponge, pushing old fluid out and drawing fresh fluid in, which rehydrates the tissue and keeps fascial layers supple.
-In my experience coaching people through their first real rolling session, you can watch someone go from barely tolerating pressure on their IT band to moving through a full squat in about ten minutes.
+The compression-and-release cycle also acts like a sponge, pushing old fluid out and drawing fresh fluid in, which rehydrates the tissue and keeps fascial layers supple. coaching people through their first real rolling session, you can watch someone go from barely tolerating pressure on their IT band to moving through a full squat in about ten minutes.
 That's not because anything "broke" -- it's neural.
 A 2023 systematic review confirmed that foam rolling effectively reduces muscle stiffness and improves range of motion ([Medeiros F, *Journal of Bodywork and Movement Therapies*, 2023](https://pubmed.ncbi.nlm.nih.gov/37330781)).
 The result feels like you're breaking something up, but you're really just restoring normal tissue function.

 ## What to Do Instead of Trying to "Break" Fascia